AtmanActive/easy-mqtt-handler-2/README.md

 # Purpose of this tool

 Easy MQTT Handler was mainly developed to provide an easy way to integrate Personal Computers into Home Automation.
-The tool offers a simple, but functional, GUI to connect to an MQTT Broker and listen to a topic.
+The tool offers a simple, but functional, GUI to connect to an MQTT Broker and listen to a topic or send some data into a topic.

 The user is able to define commands and parameters that should be part of the payload of the MQTT messages received from the broker.
 For each command/parameter combination the user can then define an executable that should be launched